-Self-publishing is a great choice for people who want full control over their books, from their choice of editor to cover to release dates.
-One essential place for indie authors to publish their work is Amazon, where the majority of ebooks are sold.
+Self-publishing is a great choice for people who want full control over their books, from their choice of editor to cover and release dates.
+One essential place for indie authors to publish their work is Amazon, where the majority of eBooks are sold.

 Before you hurry off to release your book onto the world, however, make sure you have completed the following:

 - Had your manuscript professionally edited and proofread.

 - Prepared keywords and decided your book's genre.